terodox/terodox.tech/content/posts/2019-09-29--web-components-part-5/index.md

 </em>
 ```

-Without the `:host-context` psuedo class we would not have awareness to know if we should be bold, italicized, or neither.
+Without the `:host-context` psuedo class we would not have awareness to know if we should be bold, italicized, both, or neither.
 Here's an example of how we can make this work:

 ```javascript
 class ContextAwareText extends HTMLElement {